". WBRQ02 FAMILY HISTORY: Alfred Ernest Wileman

 Mount Hakodate

 For an entomologist like Wileman, Mount Hakodate would have been his primary "laboratory."
 Even today, the mountain is famous for its biodiversity.Many of the specimens that eventually ended up in the Natural History Museum in London were caught by Wileman on the slopes of this mountain.
-If you walk the hiking trails today, you are walking the same paths where he discovered several of the hundreds of species he added to the scientific record.

 Hokkaido University Insect Collection

-While Wileman’s personal collection was sent back to London, he lived and worked in Japan during the same era as Shonen Matsumura, the "father of Japanese entomology" who was based at Hokkaido University in Sapporo.Historical records of the university's massive insect collection often reference Wileman's findings and descriptions.
+While Alfred'spersonal collection was sent back to London, he lived and worked in Japan during the same era as Shonen Matsumura, the "father of Japanese entomology" who was based at Hokkaido University in Sapporo.Historical records of the university's massive insect collection often reference Wileman's findings and descriptions.
 Researchers in Hokkaido still reference his work when studying the moth populations of northern Japan.

-Here is what makes that 2017 visit significant to the Alfred's story: The Donation of Historical Artifact Marcus Wileman visited the Old British Consulate museum and met with city officials.
+In May 2017, a significant local event occurred when Marcus Wileman, the grandson of Alfred Ernest Wileman, traveled from England to Hakodate to retrace his grandfather’s footsteps.
+This visit was a major highlight for the local historical community, particularly at the Old British Consulate.
+Marcus Wileman visited the Old British Consulate museum and met with city officials.
 During his trip, he shared and donated copies of historical family records and photographs that provided a much clearer picture of Alfred’s life in Japan.
 Before this, much of what the museum knew about Wileman was limited to his official diplomatic records; Marcus provided the "human" side of the story.

 The specific visit of Marcus Wileman to Hakodate was documented by local Hokkaido news outlets (such as the Hokkaido Shimbun) and the Hakodate City official announcements.